avh4/elm-format/notes.md

 ## Notes on implemented functions

 * `Text.Parsec.Prim`
+    * `Functor`, `Applicative` and `Monad` instances for `Parser`.
+Uses the underlying elm parser.

+        The implementations simply unwrap to the underlying `elm/compiler` parser, applies the relevant function and re-wraps.
+So for this to work `parsec` and `elm/compiler` need to have the same idea of how these instances should behave, which they seem to do from looking at the code.

+    * instance `Applicative.Alternative` for `Parser`.
+Implemented exactly as it was by parsec.

+    * instance `MonadPlus` for `Parser`.
+Risks of bugs being introduced.
+Implemented with dummy error handling

+        Is implemented using `Parse.Primitives.oneOf`.
+Pretty confident that it works as expected, except for the error handling which is undefined.
+Will have to look into if parsec merges errors, and if so, how.

+    * `<|>`.
+Implemented exactly as it was by parsec.

     * `<?>`.
 Dummy implementation.

+    * `try`.
+Implemented exactly as it was by parsec.

     * `many`.
 Risk of bugs being introduced.

-        The implementation of `many` is more complex than the usual functions in parsec, and recursion is being used.
+        The implementation of `many` is one of the more complex functions in parsec, and recursion is being used.
 Furthermore this implementation does not closely follow the original implementation.

+    * `runParserT`.
+Closely follows the implementation of `Parse.Primitives.fromByteString`

+        Difference being that `runParserT` converts the `String` to a `ByteString` first.
+Care has been taken that unicode points arent truncated when converting to `[Word8]` as an intermediate conversion step.

 * `Text.Parsec.Combinator`
     * `option`.
 Implemented exactly as it was by parsec.